-Whatever happens, this ongoing trend for consolidation in the retail marketplace can only be a positive development for consumers, who are already benefiting from price competition and cost savings of completion on strong merit, cost rationalization...for ADIB, growth in Islamic finance, [earnings per share] increase for FAB and attractive exit opportunity for core shareholders of ADIB."
+Whatever happens, this ongoing trend for consolidation in the retail marketplace can only be a positive development for consumers, who are already benefiting from price competition and cost savings

 "FAB currently has not entered discussions with ADIB to pursue any merger activity.
 Following the recent completion of our integration process, the bank is fully focused on unlocking its full potential and maximising shareholder value in 2019," said the bank in April.